GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-02-extending-treescanner.md

 ## The generic P parameter

 Not only is there a generic R that can be used to collect aggragate values, there is also a generic P that can be used to provide context.
-This P is found all around, except in the reduce method:
+This P is found all around, except for the reduce method:

 ```
 # The TreeScanner class declaration